The power of virtual reality

 Once we’re at the build stage, we often use VR headsets to explain complex detailing to contractors on site.
 And during evaluation, we can identify issues and find solutions quickly, as well as looking into any possible design improvements with our clients while the work is still ongoing.

 Finally, VR also comes into its own as a staff support tool.
 For instance, we can now train staff teams how to use the features in a new store using VR headsets before completion, so they’re good to go as soon as the doors open.
 We can also work with visual merchandising teams to consider where best to display new products or point-of-sale materials, moving them around virtually.

-For now, VR set-ups like the accessible and portable Google Daydream and Samsung Gear are making the working lives of retail designers more dynamic and interesting and radically improving the channels of communication between clients, designers and contractors.
+For now, VR set-ups like the accessible and portable Google Daydream and Samsung Gear are making the retail design experience and the working lives of retail designers more dynamic and interesting and radically improving the channels of communication between clients, designers and contractors.
 Virtual reality is here to stay — and that’s for real.

 The original article from Retail Focus can be found here!

 Like this article?
 Here are some related pieces:

 - Previous Story Better customer experiences begin with better in-store staff journeys